matthausen/youtube_downloader/README.md

 ## TODO:

 - Select multiple song and create a virtual list of songs to be downloaded all at once

-- Trigger the download in the browser
+- Trigger the download in the browser.
+The music is doewnloaded on a file storage and then provided to the FE via send_file flask method

-- Functionality to download individually in browser
+- Functionality to download individually

-- Plugin in Google Analytics
+- Plug in in Google Analytics

 - Deployment: Refer to point above